 (d) The execution, delivery, and performance of this Guaranty do not violate or conflict with any law applicable to Guarantor, any provision of its constitutional documents, any order or judgment of any court or other agency of government applicable to it or any of its assets, or any material (meaning for the purposes of this opinion those creating a monetary liability of $100,000,000 or more) contract binding on or affecting it or any of its assets;

-(e) Except as disclosed in any of the following reports of Enron, namely, (i) the Annual Report to Shareholders for the year ended December 31, 1999, (ii) the Annual Report on Form 10-K for the year ended December 31, 1998, (iii) the Quarterly Reports on Form 10-Q for the periods ended September 30, 1999 and March 31, 2000, and (iv) the definitive proxy statement with respect to its Annual Meeting of Stockholders held May [__], 2000, there is not pending or, to Guarantor’s knowledge, threatened against Guarantor or any of such Guarantor’s affiliates any action, suit, or proceeding at law or in equity or before any court, tribunal, governmental body, agency, or official or any arbitrator that is likely to affect the legality, validity, or enforceability against it of this Guaranty or its ability to perform its obligations under this Guaranty.
+(e) Except as disclosed in any of the following reports of Enron, namely, (i) the Annual Report to Shareholders for the year ended December 31, 1999, (ii) the Annual Report on Form 10-K for the year ended December 31, 1999, (iii) the Quarterly Reports on Form 10-Q for the periods ended March 31, 2000 and June 30, 2000, and (iv) the definitive proxy statement with respect to its Annual Meeting of Stockholders held May 2, 2000, there is not pending or, to Guarantor’s knowledge, threatened against Guarantor or any of such Guarantor’s affiliates any action, suit, or proceeding at law or in equity or before any court, tribunal, governmental body, agency, or official or any arbitrator in which there is a reasonable possibility of an adverse decision that would materially and adversely affect the legality, validity, or enforceability against it of this Guaranty or its ability to perform its obligations under this Guaranty.

 4. SETOFFS AND COUNTERCLAIMS.
 Without limiting Guarantor’s own defenses and rights hereunder, Guarantor reserves to itself all rights, setoffs, counterclaims and other defenses to which Enron or any other affiliate of Guarantor is or may be entitled to arising from or out of the Contract or otherwise, except for defenses arising out of the bankruptcy, insolvency, dissolution or liquidation of Enron.